seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 He only, in a general honest thought
 And common good to all, made one of them.
 His life was gentle, and the elements
-So mix’d in him that Nature might stand up
+So mix'd in him that Nature might stand up
-And say to all the world ‘This was a man!’
+And say to all the world 'This was a man!'

 **OCTAVIUS**
 According to his virtue let us use him,
 With all respect and rites of burial.
 Within my tent his bones to-night shall lie,
-Most like a soldier, order’d honourably.
+Most like a soldier, order'd honourably.
-So call the field to rest; and let’s away,
+So call the field to rest; and let's away,
 To part the glories of this happy day.

 *Exeunt*